pardi/bayesian_optimisation/README.md

 - python@3.9
 - pipenv

-The package uses pipenv as virtual environment but a `Makefile` is provided for simplify the pipenv environment.
+The package uses pipenv as virtual environment but a `Makefile` is provided for simplify the installation.

 The `Makefile` calls follows the usage: